SPDUK/MyRoadmap/README.md

   - Template literals ✔️
   - DOM Manipulation ✔️
   - Handling events ✔️
-  - Scheduling: setTimeout and setInterval
+  - Scheduling: setTimeout and setInterval ✔️
+  - Ajax and Fetch ✔️

+- **Extras**
+  - Git and Github ✔️
+  - HTTP/HTTPS and APIs ✔️
+  - SSH ✔️
+  - Terminal usage and basic Linux commands ✔️
+  - NPM Scripts and Gulp ✔️
+  - ESlint ✔️
+  - Static webpage hosting ✔️
+___
+### Intermediate Front-End
-- **Intermediate Javscript**
+- **Javscript**
   - **ES6 / ES7+** ✔️
     - Destructuring  ✔️
     - for of / for in ✔️